I’ve been dreading this post for years, but it’s a band-aid I need to rip off.

 The phones are sporadic so calls are timing out or getting a fast busy.
 You can try me at 212 842 8848 but don’t be alarmed if that doesn’t work.
 Pass on the word that I’m OK, and I’ll let you know more when I know more.

 There was nothing anyone could do, so I started walking home.
-I realized my feet were completely fucked up from these wet dress shoes, and I hadn’t eaten anything since that Kiev the night before.
-I walked to the Astor Place K-Mart, dropped off the film, then went to the second floor to buy a cheap pair of tennis shoes.
+I realized my feet were completely mangled from walking a few miles in these wet dress shoes, and I hadn’t eaten anything since that Kiev the night before.
+I walked to the Astor Place K-Mart, dropped off the film at the one-hour counter to get it developed, then went to the second floor to buy a cheap pair of tennis shoes.
 Fifty women in dress clothes were doing the same exact thing.
 I sat in the Big K Cafe with a couple of corn dogs and fries, and tried to get my cell phone to work.
 Then I realized the closest cell tower was probably on the roof of one of the two buildings.